ptmew/vimrc/README.md

 This is my Vim config.

 ## HOW TO USE
-Just clone this repo to your directory
+Just clone the repo with the command below to your home directory
 ```
 git clone https://github.com/ptmew/vimrc.git .vim
 ```